 That moral authority is the ultimate source of power for the 9/11 advocates and for the families of gun-violence victims.
 But mere standing is not enough.
 As the 9/11 families demonstrated, it took long hours, practical skills, and single-mindedness to change national policy.
 It is, as Hamilton put it, “no sport for the short-winded.”

-This article appears in the Jan.
-19, 2013, edition of National Journal as Playbook.
+This article appears in the January 19, 2013, edition of National Journal Magazine as Playbook.